The Feminist Artists Who Changed the World

 Born in Mexico, Frida Kahlo worked alongside her husband and fellow artist Diego Rivera at a time before the term “feminist art” was even coined.
 And yet, Kahlo’s evocative, heart wrenchingly raw and deeply personal self-portraits are retrospectively seen as feminist as the artist led the way for women to present their bodies, their pain and their frustrations as art.

 Kahlo’s life was filled with pain, loss and anguish, and these all inform her work.
 At the age of 18 Kahlo was involved in a horrific tram accident in Mexico.
-The tram came off the tracks, and in the process, sent a handrail though her back and out of her pelvis.
+The tram came off the tracks, and in the process, sent a handrail through her back and out of her pelvis.

 Cindy Sherman is an American photographer and film director who has become best known for her conceptual portraits.
 Sherman often works as her own model and has captured herself in a range of guises and personas which are at once amusing and disturbing, distasteful and impactful.
 Her work somehow flits between being simple photography, and documented performance art.